 What can I do to stay safe when shopping in-store?

 At Alert Level 1, there will still be a number of safety measures in place in our stores including hand sanitiser and wipes at our store entrances to keep you safe.

 We’d encourage customers to keep up the hand hygiene and signing in using the COVID app.

 Do I need to pack my own bags?

 No, all our checkout teams will go back to asking if you would like your bags packed.

 Are the deli and bulk food sections open?

-Our delis will stay open however we’ve closed our bulk food sections in our stores in Alert Level 3 and are not currently accepting BYO containers in store.
+Our delis and bulk food sections in our stores are open and we’re also accepting BYO containers again.